 To object to your PCN you can either:

 - email firstname.lastname@example.org

-- make an objection online at parking.york.gov.uk, and view the photographs relating to your PCN, after 11.00am on the next working day (allowing time for the PCNs to be added to the computer database)
+- make an objection online at parking.york.gov.uk, and view the photographs relating to your PCN after 11am the next working day (allowing time for the PCNs to be added to the computer database)

-If you make your objection within 14 days of your fine being issues and it is not cancelled you will still have an opportunity to pay the reduced charge for a further 14 days from the date of the receipt of our reply.
+If you make your objection within 14 days of your fine being issued and it is not cancelled, you will still have an opportunity to pay the reduced charge for a further 14 days from the date of the receipt of our reply.

 Our action when you object

 We normally reply to objections within 10 working days but some objections take longer to investigate.
 In these cases, we send an acknowledgment that we have received your objection and will send a full reply when the investigation is completed.